In the past I have enjoyed doing Shakespeare and a play that was basically performance art. Being out of my comfort zone, sometimes.

 ...but don't we all?
 Believe it or not, how not to overdo things.
 I think I have a huge appreciation for William F. Buckley, not for his shitty conservative political views, but for his ability to meander and say something in nine minutes that could take one.
 How often certain musical preferences accompany certain political beliefs/lifestyle preferences.
 Do young post college professionals who live in DC proper and are on OkCupid come from a factory that makes predictably boring people?
 I earnestly want to know the answer to this.
 Are there secret meetings where young professionals meet and discuss how best to be predictable and boring?
 I find how language is used in all facets of life fascinating.
 How people code speech especially in the political realm is fascinating.
 It's super fun to decode how people are often manipulated by the media and politicians.
 I really have to clean up the yammering on this profile.

 I actually really enjoy talking about myself and presenting myself in new terrain, since that's kind of a huge part of what I am doing with my life, but I also love making huge connections with others, whether I meet them once or they are a constant part of my life.
 I love camaraderie and feed off the energy of others, while creating my own distinct brew.
 I don't drink for a myriad of reasons, not a drop, but I am TOTALLY AWESOME with being around it.
 I think gender norms are boring to adhere to and don't really enjoy being boxed in to acting a certain way, just because I am a dudebrah.
+In other words i am kind of a queer in both senses of the word.
 Exploration and freedom are the best!
 I have a shameless love for karaoke.
 Despite all my quirks, and maybe even because of them, I will probably make something of myself substantial in my niche pursuing my passion.
 I am a vulnerable goofball so if that's not your thang, no worries.
 I can intensely focus on things that interest me, to a degree that many others can't when I am at my best.
 Almost all my positives are also my negatives.
 I can be abrasive and raw, and this is not something that will change anytime soon.
 Also, between just me and you, I am really sexy and people love me.
 I actually want to attempt stand up comedy.
 How private is that?!

 Could you be the one?